ttw1018/MoPE-DST/README.md

 ## Abstract

 Zero-shot dialogue state tracking (DST) transfers knowledge to unseen domains, reducing the cost of annotating new datasets.
-Previous zero-shot DST models mainly suffer from domain transferring and partial prediction prob- lems.
-To address these challenges, we propose Mixture of Prefix Prompt Experts (MPPE) to establish connections between similar slots in different domains, which strengthens the model transfer performance in unseen domains.
-Empirical results demonstrate that MPPE-DST achieves the joint goal accuracy of 57.13% on MultiWOZ2.1 and 55.40% on SGD.
+Previous zero-shot DST models mainly suffer from domain transferring and partial prediction problems.
+To address these challenges, we propose Mixture of Prefix Experts (MoPE) to establish connections between similar slots in different domains, which strengthens the model transfer performance in unseen domains.
+Empirical results demonstrate that MoPE-DST achieves the joint goal accuracy of 57.13% on MultiWOZ2.1 and 55.40% on SGD.

 ## Model Architecture